EchterAlsFake/wigle-extract/README.md

 6) Make a search function for specific network names

-If you have any ideas, just makee an Issue tab and write whatever you want ;)
+If you have any ideas, just make an Issue tab and write whatever you want ;)

 Wigle-Extract is a program that can interact with the CSV files from wigle.
 It scans for weak secured